Dr.

 of Information Technology and Politics.

 In 2008, Dr. Ding received the Institute for Culture and Society's Award for Outstanding Scholarship.
 In 2010, he received the Liberal Arts College Dean's Salute to Excellence.
-And in 2011, he received the Provost's Award for Excellence in Research/Scholarly Activity.
+In 2011, he received the Provost's Award for Excellence in Research/Scholarly Activity.

 Go back to Political Science Department; Bloomsburg University